 Faculty in the Psychology program introduce students to the study of behavior and mental processes within an applied framework.
 One of the special features of an Alvernia education is the opportunity to work closely with one or more faculty members.
-Faculty members serve as mentors for students in the completion of their senior theses, and students work collaboratively with faculty members on a variety of research projects.
+Faculty members serve as mentors for students who complete a senior thesis, and work collaboratively with students on a variety of research projects.
 In addition to a capstone research project, some students collaborate with Psychology faculty on research projects.
 Collaboration on research prepares students to enter the professions and/or graduate school in various areas.

 Be sure to visit the Social Development and Functioning Lab and Moral and Ethical Development Lab.

 Check out other research being conducted in the department by visiting Faculty pages.

 Recent Student Research Projects

 - Piszczek, N., Wilt, S., & Way, E. L. (2013, April).
 Who has the final authority?
 Poster presented at the 8th Annual Kutztown University Psychology Student Research Conference, Kutztown, PA.

 - Way, A., Geiger, L., & Way, E. L. (2013, April).
 Internal vs. external motivation in children.
 Poster presented at the 8th Annual Kutztown University Psychology Student Research Conference, Kutztown, PA.

 - Richardson, B., & Ramos, J. (2012, December).
 Children’s Age and Gender Stereotype.
 Presented at the Alvernia University Senior Seminar Course Symposium, Reading, PA.

 - Morello, V., Hall, K., & Procopio, L. (2012, December).
 Self regulation in preschool children.
 Presented at the Alvernia University Senior Seminar Course Symposium, Reading, PA